CPRA GREEN JOBS INITIATIVE

 Additional support may be available on a case-by-case basis for disability support, dependent support (ex. childcare), and transportation accommodations (more than 150km from residence to job location).

 Work terms can be variable, lasting a minimum of four weeks, and a maximum of 16 weeks in duration.
 Full time, part-time or casual hours are eligible.
-Work terms must begin on or after April 1, 2021.
+Work terms must begin on or after April 1, 2021, and must end by March 31, 2022.